October Housing Market

 Between the Pandemic and an election year, it was clear that no one had a good read on the San Diego housing market and the fact that it would ultimately turn out to be one of the best years in real estate since 2013/2014 season was a shock to most people including agents.
 With uncertainty holding the headlines back in March and April, many thought we would see a market dip or correction.
 However, the opposite has occurred.
 How can this be?
-Well, it’s a simple combination of the extremely low inventory of and record low interest.
+Well, it’s a simple combination of the extremely low inventory of homes for sale and record low interest.
 The interest rates dipped under 3% for a good portion of the summer and fall depending on the borrower of course, which borders on the idea that it’s almost FREE money to invest with.

 Looking back at October housing market numbers, we generally saw a busier month than we normally do as compared to past years.
 A recurring combination of buyer activity being stronger year over year and while housing market supply numbers saw a decline in the same time period.
 How much of a decline?
 Market-wide inventory levels were down nearly 40% as compared to the month of October in 2019.
 This is why we can expect to see multiple offer situations continue through the winter season and potentially into the spring.